Cinnamoroll: Rename

-When he was first created by Sanrio in 2001, he was called Baby Cinnamon.
-A year later he was "renamed" Cinnamoroll, to remedy any problems with the registration of the mark overseas, however, he is now called in both ways, but also more simply Cinnamon.
-As of 2007, Cinnamoroll's original name "Baby Cinnamon" is no longer being used by Sanrio and is officially called "Cinnamoroll".
-In Japan, he is still named "Cinnamoroll" but he is mostly called "Cinnamon".
+When he was first created by Sanrio in 2001, he was called "Baby Cinnamon".
+A year later he was renamed "Cinnamoroll", to remedy problems with the registration of the mark overseas, however, he is now referred to in both ways, and also simply as "Cinnamon".
+From 2007 original name "Baby Cinnamon" has no longer been used by Sanrio and, and he is officially called "Cinnamoroll".
+In Japan, he is named "Cinnamoroll" but is still mostly called "Cinnamon".